d-prieto/2026IBComputerScienceCaseStudy/definitions.md

 ### Black box penetration testing approach
 // go beyond what is on the booklet because you're suposed to evaluate this agains the other 2 -no information
+-actual state of breaches-> has to find information online

 ### White box penetration testing approach
 // go beyond what is on the booklet because you're suposed to evaluate this agains the other 2 -all the information
+-faster-> worst case scenario

 ### Grey box penetration testing approach